eigmax/Ziren/docs/src/design/stark.md

 - A Proof of Work (PoW) accompanying each proof, or
 - multiple verification rounds.

 This approach significantly increases the computational cost of malicious attempts.
-In ZKM2, we employ multiple verification rounds to achieve the desired security level.
+In zkMIPS, we employ multiple verification rounds to achieve the desired security level.